SeanDS/dump-lotus/README.md

    above.
 5. Click "Confirm Deletion".
 This will take a long time (many minutes) for users with lots of posts.

-Alternatively, the process can be achieved with wP-CLI, which is better for users with many posts where there is a risk the HTTP request might timeout.
+Alternatively, the process can be achieved with WP-CLI, which is better for users with many posts where there is a risk the HTTP request might timeout.
 This must be done in two parts as WP-CLI does not allow users to be deleted from the network with their posts reassigned at the same time.